 Thought Egypt only has 5,000-year-old pyramids?
 Think again!
 Fayoum is a city in Egypt built around one of the oases in the Western Desert.
 It has some of the oldest marine fossils in the world, beautiful sand dunes, and a thriving pottery community.
 I have been dying to go to Fayoum after seeing countless photos from other friends.
 To be honest, I would not mind going again because I believe it is an interesting destination for families.
 There are lots of exciting activities for kids plus if they have a special interest such as dinosaurs or art, they will not be disappointed!

 Since Fayoum is in Upper Egypt, it can get pretty hot during spring and summer.
 So my advice would be to visit anytime between September and April.
 We visited in December and although it was chilly at night, it was quite comfortable during the day when we were out and about.

-We stayed at a cosy 4-star hotel called Byoum Lakeside Hotel right on Qarun Lake at a rate of £50 per night for a deluxe room.
-There are other options such as the luxurious Lazib Inn, which would be great for a romantic getaway or the historical Helnan Auberge Fayoum.
+We stayed at a cozy 4-star hotel called Byoum Lakeside Hotel right on Qarun Lake at a rate of £50 per night for a deluxe room.
+There are other options such as the luxurious Lazib Inn, which would be great for a romantic getaway, or the historical Helnan Auberge Fayoum.
 There are also lots of smaller hotels and ecolodges if you are looking for a more authentic experience.